shinwookim/SP2023-Notes/1550/04 Scheduling.md

 ## Interactive Scheduling
 > Impatient users waiting!

-In a system in which users inteact maybe the quantiATIVE is not critical!

-*responsiveness* can't be measured -- > but we can measure response time!

-Time from action to response (click to dialogue box) --> let's add preemption, interleaving
+In a system in which users interact, we need to add preemption and interleaving to provide the notion of parellelism, as we described before.
+In this system, the quantitative metrics may be less critical than, *say*, **responsiveness**.
+However, responsiveness is relative to the user and can't be measured making it a bad metric.
+Yet, we can still measure response time!

+Suppose we have a system in which the user clicks on the screen and a dialogue box pops up.
+We can measure the response time to be the time taken from the action (click) to the response (dialogue box).

-Round Robin Scheduling
+### Round Robin Scheduling
-let's give each ready process some unit time! (not running to completion)
+The first preemptive scheduling algorithm we will look at is the **round robin scheduling** scheme.
+In this scheme, we give each ready process some unit of CPU time.
+(Note the processes don't run to completion as they did in batch systems.
+Instead, they are preempted, and other processes are inteweaved.)
+This unit time is called the **quantum** and is the maximum time we are willing to let programs.
+That is, a process runs for the *quantum*, before  a preemption occurs.

 How much time? the *quantum*... amount of time we are willing to let programs run (at most!)
 --> how long do we run a process before preemption